 Sarah graduated from Curtin University in 2009 with a Bachelor of Science in Occupational Therapy.

 She has gained her skills and knowledge base working in a broad spectrum of neurology.
-She is currently undertaking post-graduate studies in Neurological Rehabilitation at Edith Cowan University.
+She has completed post-graduate studies in Neurological Rehabilitation at Edith Cowan University.
 Sarah’s focus in her work is to connect with people to establish meaningful goals and empower individuals to reach their full capability.

-Sarah joined The Rehabilitation Collective after working with clients of all ages in the areas of acquired brain injury, stroke, aged care, orthopaedics, spinal and multi trauma for the past 10 years.
+Sarah joined The Rehabilitation Collective in 2020 after working with clients of all ages in the areas of acquired brain injury, stroke, aged care, orthopaedics, spinal and multi trauma for the past 10 years.

-Sarah first met Carlo, the Director of The Rehabilitation Collective as an allied health assistant student on the State Acquired Brain Injury Rehabilitation Unit in 2010; shortly after, joining the team as an Occupational Therapy assistant.
+Sarah first met Carlo, the Director of The Rehabilitation Collective on the State Acquired Brain Injury Rehabilitation Unit in 2010; shortly after, joining the team as an Occupational Therapy assistant.
 There, Sarah developed her knowledge and skills over several years.
 The opportunity to assist people to regain their independence, motivated her to pursue her studies in Occupational Therapy.

 Since completing her Bachelor of Science in Occupational Therapy in 2018, Sarah has worked across the acute and rehabilitation wards at Fiona Stanley Hospital.
 Her previous and current experiences have enabled her to develop professional relationships built on trust with individuals, their families and co-workers.